 Because the business of child pornography resides on the Internet, taking it on requires international cooperation.
 ICMEC has been working to expand the FCACP globally.

-The Asia-Pacific Financial Coalition Against Child Pornography was established in 2009, and is managed by ICMEC Singapore.
+The Asia-Pacific Financial Coalition Against Child Sexual Exploitation was established in 2009, and is managed by ICMEC Singapore.

 The European Coalition Against Sexual Exploitation of Children Online (EFC) brings together key actors from law enforcement, the private sector and civil society in Europe with the common goal of fighting the commercial sexual exploitation of children online.
 ICMEC participates in the EFC’s Steering Group, and has presented at the EFC’s two Awareness Raising Events.
 In addition, the EFC has conducted training sessions for law enforcement and has published a Strategic Assessment of Commercial Sexual Exploitation of Children Online.